The top 3 Loudest Exhausts for the Harley Milwaukee 8 (M8) in 2023

 Bassani Radial Sweepers for the M8

-Bassani makes some of our favorite exhausts for Harleys, so it only makes sense that they make far and away the loudest exhaust for the Milwaukee 8.
-The Radial Sweepers are a loud and rowdy set of pipes.
-They also feature best-in-class performance and a unique, short design that looks really slick.
+Bassani crafts some of my favorite exhausts for Harleys, so it’s no surprise to me that they produce far and away the loudest exhaust for the Milwaukee 8.
+The Radial Sweepers, which I had the pleasure to install, are a loud and boisterous set of pipes.
+They bring best-in-class performance and a unique, short design that looks incredibly slick on my bike.

-Kicking things off with the design of these pipes, we have a 16-gauge double-wall steel build.
-The ends are slash-cut, which gives these pipes a menacing, aggressive look when paired with the backswept design.
+When I first laid eyes on the design of these pipes, I was taken with the 16-gauge double-wall steel build.
+The ends are slash-cut, lending these pipes a menacing, aggressive look that perfectly complements the backswept design.

-They are shorter than your average Milwaukee 8 exhaust and also mount higher.
-This has a couple of benefits for the bike and engine.
+These pipes are shorter and mount higher than your average Milwaukee 8 exhaust, a design choice that I found brings a couple of benefits for both bike and engine.

-For one, the lightweight build and short design means you have less mass bogging down the bike.
-And the higher mounting means the exhausts don’t scrape on large bumps in the road.
-Additionally, you can lean the bike over farther into corners and turns, thanks to the higher ground clearance.
+For one, the lightweight build and short design mean I feel less mass bogging down the bike.
+I noticed that the higher mounting ensures the exhausts don’t scrape on large bumps in the road.
+Moreover, I can lean the bike farther into corners and turns, thanks to the higher ground clearance.

-For real-world use, that means noticeably faster acceleration, better throttle response, and effortless passing on the highway.
-The added torque and lower weight also help you maneuver the bike more easily in tight spots.
+In everyday riding, I felt noticeably faster acceleration, improved throttle response, and I found passing on the highway to be effortless.
+The added torque and lower weight made maneuvering the bike in tight spots a breeze.

-That same free-flowing exhaust architecture and short pipe also make this one of the loudest exhausts for the Milwaukee 8.
-The exhaust note is deep and rumbly but still manages to be a good 25% louder than stock.
-And when you open up the throttle, you get a thumpy, grunty noise that sounds absolutely fantastic.
+But the real thrill?
+The loudness.
+That same free-flowing exhaust architecture and short pipe make this one of the loudest exhausts for the Milwaukee 8.
+The exhaust note is deep and rumbly but still manages to be about 25% louder than stock.
+When I open up the throttle, there’s a thumpy, grunty noise that I can only describe as fantastic.

 Pros